 They can investigate the accident, gather evidence, and negotiate with the insurance company on your behalf to ensure you receive the full and fair compensation you deserve.

-An experienced attorney will understand the complexities of truck accident cases and can identify all potentially liable parties, such as the truck driver, the trucking company, the truck manufacturer, or even the cargo owner.
+An experienced attorney will understand the complexities of truck accident cases and can identify all potentially liable parties, including the truck driver, the trucking company, the truck manufacturer, and even the cargo owner.
 They will work diligently to hold the responsible parties accountable for their actions and fight for your rights.

 In addition to the insurance coverage required by law, other potential sources of compensation may be available.
 For example, if the truck driver was found to be under the influence of drugs or alcohol at the time of the accident, victims may be eligible for punitive damages.